 Find answers to questions about the Study of the US Summer Institutes.

-Can I, as a dual citizen (U.S. and country of origin), participate in Study of the U.S. Institutes?
+Can a dual citizen (U.S. and country of origin) participate in Study of the U.S. Institutes?

-No. U.S. citizens and permanent residents (green card holders) are not eligible to participate in this programme.
+No. U.S. citizens and permanent residents (green card holders) are NOT eligible to participate in this program.

 I have been to the U.S. before; would I be disqualified?

-No. Applicants with very minimal experience in the United States may be considered for the programme.
-However, priority will be given to applicants with no previous experience in the United States.
+No. Nominees with very minimal experience in the United States may be considered for the program.
+However, priority will be given to nominees with no previous experience in the United States.

-How much free time will I have during the programme?
+How much free time will a participant have during the program?

-There will be some free time during the programme.
-However, participants must understand that this is an intensive academic programme and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.
+There will be some free time during the program.
+However, nominees MUST understand that this is an intensive academic program and they are expected to fully participate in all lectures, activities, site visits, and scheduled events.

-If I have relatives in the U.S., would I have time to see them?
+If I have relatives in the United States, would I have time to see them?

-Participants will not be allowed to leave the Institute to visit relatives or friends.
+Participants will NOT be allowed to leave the Institute to visit relatives or friends.
 Occasionally it is possible for a relative or friend to visit the participant on a specific day designated by the host institution if the schedule permits.
-These situations will be addressed on a case by case basis in consultation with the ECA programme officer and the host institution.
+These situations will be considered on a case-by-case basis.

 Can I arrive early/late or stay after the Institute?

-No. Participants who choose to travel to the United States on a Study of the U.S. Institute are required to abide by the terms and conditions of the programme.
-These terms state clearly that student leaders may not arrive in the United States before the programme start date or remain in the country after the close of the Institute.
+No. Participants who choose to travel to the United States on a Study of the U.S. Institute are required to abide by the terms and conditions of the program.
+These terms state clearly that student leaders may NOT arrive in the United States before the program start date or remain in the country after the close of the Institute.